loynin/SDCN-06-Extended-Kalman-Filter/README.md

-# CarND-Extended-Kalman-Filter-P1
+# Self-Driving Car Extended Kalman Filter -  Part 1
 Udacity Self-Driving Car Nanodegree - Extended Kalman Filter Implementation

 # Overview
-This project consists of implementing an [Extended Kalman Filter](https://en.wikipedia.org/wiki/Extended_Kalman_filter) with C++.
-A simulator provided by Udacity ([it could be downloaded here](https://github.com/udacity/self-driving-car-sim/releases)) generates noisy RADAR and LIDAR measurements of the position and velocity of an object, and the Extended Kalman Filter[EKF] must fusion those measurements to predict the position of the object.
-The communication between the simulator and the EKF is done using [WebSocket](https://en.wikipedia.org/wiki/WebSocket) using the [uWebSockets](https://github.com/uNetworking/uWebSockets) implementation on the EKF side.
-To get this project started, Udacity provides a seed project that could be found (here)(https://github.com/udacity/CarND-Extended-Kalman-Filter-Project).
+This project implement an Extended Kalman Filter in Self-driving car to track and predict the position of objects around the vehicle.
+In this object, the EKF system use two sensors data from RADAR and LIDAR measurement for processing EKF.
+This project used C++ as a programming language because it perform fast and can decrectly interact with the sensors.

 # Prerequisites